 - Whisk in all remaining ingredients until no (or very few) lumps remain.

 - Heat a lightly greased skillet over medium heat.

-- Flip and cook an additional 1-2 minutes.
+- Flip and cook an additional 1 minute.
 Repeat until all batter has been used.

 - Serve with fresh berries, maple syrup & enjoy!

 Fantastic pancakes!
 I’ve made two recipes (Paleo Vegan Waffles) from Eat with Clarity and they both turned out great.
 I’m finally happy to have a pancake and waffle recipe that doesn’t come from a box.
 Can’t wait to try more!

 Claire Cary says

 Thank you Brittany!
 Can’t wait to see what else you cook up!

 I made this and they were perfect.
 Really fluffy and tasty.
 I had tried before to make oatmeal only as flour but it didn’t work at all, so I’m very happy to find out the way.
 Thank you so much!